 What costs can we finance?

-Our funding is subject to state aid rules.
-The rules govern what types of costs we can finance.
+Our funding is subject to rules about state aid.
+The rules govern what kinds of costs we can finance.
 These are called eligible costs.

 In this the call for proposals, these types of costs are eligible: